 Coronet Peak may be the smallest of Queenstown’s mountains, but it punches way above its weight with super convenient access (30 mins to the top from Queenstown central), the perfect mix of terrain for all abilities, and views across to the Remarkables and Queenstown that are so incredible that you’re likely to start researching local real estate prices.
 Coronet Peak has three chairlifts plus a T-bar, with a huge range of beginner and intermediate runs that make the mountain feel twice its size.
 If you’re an advanced skier, look to the back bowls and exchange runs for a serious challenge.
 Coronet also offers NZ’s only night skiing, where the mountain is lit up every Wednesday, Friday and Saturday until 9pm.
 DJs, drink specials and prize giveaways ensure it’s a proper party buzz on the slopes!

 The Remarkables ski area was once known as much for its scary access road as it was for its skiing, but no more!
-With a new, fear–free access road, the ‘Remarks’ as it’s known locally is looking better than ever.
-Offering a huge skiable area from four chairlifts, it’s a mountain that rewards the experienced skier with incredible chute runs, bowls and back country terrain; but it’s also amazing for beginners too!
+With a new easy access road, the ‘Remarks’ as it’s known locally is looking better than ever.
+Offering a huge skiable area from four chairlifts, it’s a mountain that rewards the experienced skier with incredible chute runs, bowls and backcountry terrain; but it’s also amazing for beginners too!
 Beginner and intermediate skiers will feel most at home on the Curvey Basin and Alto chairlifts, which offer wide, smooth runs with gradients that aren’t too intimidating.

 Pro Tip: Both Coronet Peak and The Remarkables are operated by NZ Ski, meaning you only need to buy one lift pass to access both mountains.
-How good is that!
+Skiing in Queenstown just got easiert!
+Get your lift pass here.

 Known as a family favourite thanks to its amazing ski-school, Cardrona is a dream for skiers and snowboarders of all ability levels.
 There are three chairlifts and a ‘chondola’ (a chairlift/gondola hybrid) covering an awesome variety of terrain.
 Whether you’re skiing for a day or a month, you’ll find plenty to explore on the slopes of Cardrona; the variety of runs from each chairlift gives each chair a unique feel, like you’re entering a different ski area altogether!
 As you’d expect from a mountain that hosts the Winter Games, fans of halfpipes, kickers and all things snow park will be in heaven in the Southern Hemisphere’s best terrain park offering.
 When it’s time to take a break, the facilities are top notch, with several cafes, restaurants and bars in which to recharge with a well–earned hot chocolate or famous kiwi pie.